 Later in the course, you'll get to try out event sourcing yourself, with a client of your choice and ksqlDB.
 If you provision your cluster now, you can be sure that it will be up and running when you reach the exercise.

 You can get extra free cloud time using the promo code

 EVENTS101.
 To get started, visit https://cnfl.io/confluent-cloud (details) and click Try Free.
 Enter your name, email address, and password.
 You will use these later to log in to Confluent Cloud.
 Select the Start Free button and watch your inbox for a confirmation email to continue.

 The link in your confirmation email will lead you to the next step for creating a Kafka cluster, where you should choose a Basic cluster.
-Click Begin Configuration to choose your preferred cloud provider, region, and availability zone.
-Costs are shown on the dropdowns.
-Continue to provide your billing information.
-Click Review to get one last look at the choices that you've made (the associated costs are listed, but the startup amount will cover more than you need for this course), and then launch your new cluster.
+Click Begin Configuration to choose your preferred cloud provider, region, and availability zone and click Continue.
+Review your selections, give your cluster a name, and then click Launch cluster.
+This might take a few minutes.

 Finally, from your new cluster, create a new ksqlDB application using the Global Access control option along with a size of 4 Confluent Streaming Units (CSUs), and name the application